-Tina Belfield Matt Belt Richard Burns Harold Collins Brandon Mack Steven McHenry Kevin Pipes
+Tina Belfield Matt Belt Richard Burns Brandon Mack Steve McHenry Kevin Pipes Jason Robinson www.laplata.k12.mo.us

 The La Plata Board of Education has approved all the policies, rules, regulations and procedures contained in this handbook.
 In the event that a conflict exists with this handbook and the official policies of the Board of Education, the board policies in all instances will take precedence.